Souled Out (Raelets with Ike & Tina Turner album)

-Souled Out is a compilation album by the Raeltes with Ike & Tina Turner.
+Souled Out is a compilation album by the Raelets with Ike & Tina Turner.
 The album was released on Ray Charles' Tangerine label in 1970.
 It is the first album by Charles' girl group, the Raelets who were also his backing vocalists.

 Recording and release

 Souled Out features eight songs by the Raelets who were the background singers for Ray Charles, and four songs from R&B duo Ike & Tina Turner.

 Ike & Tina Turner recorded for Tangerine Records in 1966, resulting in the singles "Dust My Broom" and "Anything You Wasn't Born With."
 After the success of "Proud Mary" by Ike & Tina Turner in 1971, "Dust My Broom" was reissued as a single from the album and reached No. 54 on the Cash Box R&B chart.

 Critical reception

 The album was selected as a special merit pick from Billboard magazine.